Petzl Corax Review

 Our Analysis and Test Results

 The first thing we want to point out about the Petzl Corax is that in our comparative ratings, it got relatively low marks for comfort.
 However, we don't mean to suggest that this harness is downright uncomfortable because it's not.
 We just want to point out that compared to the competition, it is slightly less comfortable.
 Please don't let our ratings dissuade you from trying this harness on as you shop, as there are many good things to love about it.

 The Corax uses a simple design for waist belt and leg loop comfort that is comprised of a single piece of fat webbing heavily padded on the inside for greater comfort.
 While this method doesn't use any of the fancy weight distributing technologies of other harnesses we tested, it does allow the cost to stay low, and surprisingly is nearly as comfortable as much more expensive harnesses.
 It also has the most extended pieces of webbing linking the leg loops to the bottom of the belay loop, a feature that significantly adds to mobility.
-Due to its very adjustable and relatively mobile fit, we think this harness is probably the optimal choice for folks who don't happen to be as skinny as a bean pole.
+Due to its very adjustable and relatively mobile fit, we think this harness is an optimal choice for folks who don't happen to be as skinny as a bean pole.